 As such, they form an extended area for game viewing – and the wildlife is just as prolific as it is in the reserve, as there are no fences and the animals are free to roam.
-A holiday here is an excellent option for travellers who are keen to see a lot of wildlife while enjoying a quieter atmosphere on safari!
-And many camps offer the opportunity to venture into the reserve itself, so you get the best of both worlds.
+A holiday here is an excellent option for travellers who are keen to see a lot of wildlife while enjoying a quieter atmosphere on safari in Kenya!
+And many camps offer the opportunity to venture into the Maasai Mara National Reserve itself, so you get the best of both worlds.

-Situated to the north of the Maasai Mara National Reserve (MMNR for short), it is the newest conservancy here and boasts over 200 sq. km of savanna and bush, home to impressive numbers of elephant and giraffe.
+- is situated to the north of the Maasai Mara National Reserve (MMNR for short).
+It is the newest conservancy here and boasts over 200 sq. km of savanna and bush, home to impressive numbers of elephant and giraffe.
 Its lion population is also worth a mention, comprising between 70 and 100 individuals and including the Enesikiria or KGS pride, the area’s largest.
 Mara Naboisho has plenty of wild dog too.
 Additionally, it witnesses the Loita Migration of wildebeest and zebra, when huge herds move between the Loita Hills and the MMNR and Mara North Conservancy.
-Game viewing is excellent all year round!
+Game viewing is excellent all year round.

-Another great spot for wildlife watching.
+- is another great spot for wildlife watching.
 It too consists of savanna and bush, an area totalling 320 sq. km distinguished by ridges formed by luggas, courses of seasonal streams.
 Again, there are plenty of plains animals here, as well as loads of lion including the Acacia and Gorge prides.
 And it is not unusual to spot Maasai herders out with their cattle in Mara North, as the local people retain grazing rights.

 More opportunities to view game are presented in the northern Olare Motorogi Conservancy, 133 sq. km in total.
 This area was once two conservancies, Olare Orok and Motorogi.
 The former was one of the earliest conservancies and did much to establish the model, proposing a maximum of 12 tents per camp and a minimum of 3 sq. km per tent.
 It merged with Motorogi in 2012 and continues with its conservation work today.

-Another example of an area boasting just one amazing property – Cottar’s 1920s Camp.
+- is another example of an area boasting just one amazing property – Cottar’s 1920s Camp.
 The wildlife count in this conservancy has always been impressive, but it has increased even further since local people agreed to make a cattle-free zone around the camp, at cost to visitors to the area.